foliagecp/sdk/README.md

 ### Working with the SDK

-To develop applications with Foliage, use the SDK:
+Use SDK To develop applications with Foliage:

 ```sh
 go get github.com/foliagecp/sdk